 Enables ‘neutral spine’ alignment (3 natural curves — cervical, thoracic, and middle — making an ‘S’ shape) through all supported posture positions

 Highly adjustable to support your body’s size

 Easily adjusts to its multiple positions, making movement through postures throughout the day seamless

-Tip: Look for a chair that has a built-in anti-fatigue mat.
-The squishiness of the mat allows for subtle movement within the body, preventing strain and fatigue created by remaining static, as well as preventing more serious conditions like varicose veins and circulatory problems.
+Look for a chair that has a built-in anti-fatigue mat.
+The squishiness of the mat allows for subtle movement within the body (micro-movement), preventing strain and fatigue created by remaining static, as well as preventing more serious conditions like varicose veins and circulatory problems.